Mr. Lisa's Opus: Plot

 Seven years ago, baby Lisa exclaims numerous words, waking up Marge and Homer.
 Realizing she is a genius, Homer admires her, which offends Bart.
 Seventeen years later, Lisa writes her Harvard College admission essay and reflects on her past while coping with Bart being a disappointment.
 On her 7th birthday, the family and her teacher forget her birthday.
 She is sent to Principal Skinner after she gets sad when her class celebrates Hubert Wong's birthday but not hers.
 Homer gets her and remembers it is her birthday.
 At home, Ned gifts her a tricycle.
 The family celebrates her birthday with a bowl of cereal and milk with some candles on it.

 On her 14th birthday, the family brings Leon Kompowsky to sing new verses for "Happy Birthday, Lisa" while Homer brings a cake for her twelfth birthday, which she corrects.
 Returning home from school, she places her gifts from school in Marge's closet but discovers a letter for Homer from Marge that says she is leaving him.
 At dinner, Marge gets angry at Homer for drinking in front of the kids and tells him to go to Moe's.
 Marge goes to the kitchen to cry.
 At Moe's, Lisa warns Homer that Marge is going to leave him and makes him promise to quit drinking.
 Homer calls his sponsor, Ned, to help him quit.
 He succeeds, and the marriage is saved.

 Lisa sends her essay into Harvard, who admit her.
 They send a drone to Lisa with her acceptance.
 Drones from other universities appear, but the Harvard one destroys them.

 Lisa goes to college and sets up her room, but her roommate makes her feel inferior.
 While taking a walk, Bart cheers her up, saying she will be better than everyone and urging her to make their parents proud.
 As the family leaves, Maggie holds an encouraging sign for her.
 Returning to her room, she meets a second roommate, who is also sulking at not being good enough.
 Lisa comforts her and learns they have a lot in common.
 Lisa believes she has a new friend and possibly more.
 A montage of Lisa's life is shown and returns to baby Lisa.

 Homer, Marge, and baby Lisa sings a new version of "Those Were the Days" from All in the Family.
 Norman Lear enters the house and plans to sue them.
+A final tour of Springfield is shown during the credits which play the closing theme to All In the Family with the Duff Blimp saying "Stay tuned for Simpson and Son" (a spoof of Sanford and Son).